fegorstar/mobhil-web/README.md

 <img src="https://github.com/fegorstar/mobhil-web/blob/master/mobhil/static/img/homepage.PNG">

-# Features
+## App Features
-•	Pages: which contains the homepage, about page and every other static pages.
+- Pages: which contains the homepage, about page and every other static pages.
-•	Cars: Which contains the cars listings and listing
+- Cars: Which contains the cars listings and listing.
+Accounts
-•	Accounts: which allows the users to register and login.
+- Accounts: Which allows the users to register and login.
-•	Search functionality
+- Search functionality
-•	Contacts: which allows the user to fill a form to make inquiry about a car listing.
+- Contacts: which allows the user to fill a form to make inquiry about a car listing.

 ## Support
 💙 If you like this project, give it a ⭐ and share it with friends!